Incorporation Certificate: Everything You Need to Know

 If you choose to disclose this information, you'll need to provide the full name and address of each director at the onset.
 Since this will go on to become public knowledge, you will want to use the business's official mailing address.

 If you need help with your incorporation certificate, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.